QuestionableM/SM-ProximityVoiceChat/README.md

 - Hold V to talk into the game voice chat
 - All players must have the DLL installed, including the server host

+# TODO
+- Add a way to control the volume of other players
+- Add a way to change the push to talk keybind

 # How to download and enable the mod